OpenSourceAIHardware/Tree-Implementations-in-Java/README.md

 # Trees we have implemented in Java so far
-Directed Acyclic Graph for 8 Bit Multiplication (Supplemental Example)
+*Directed Acyclic Graph for 8 Bit Multiplication (Supplemental Example not a tree but can be demonstrated)

 2,4 Tree - Work in Progress